M. A. in Security Studies

 This cross-listed, interdisciplinary course will introduce students to major themes covered in the MA program.
 It is designed to provide students with foundations for the MA’ s four core courses.
 It should generally be completed in the first semester in the program, or in the summer prior to starting courses in the fall.
 Its content will be largely the same from year to year, though individual instructors may tailor it to some degree.
 Students will read key texts on international security, military history, and strategy, as well as works on the theory and research practice of history and political science.
 They will write essays on the assigned readings, participate in on-line synchronous and asynchronous discussions, and compose a final paper or take a final exam on the issues raised by the course.

 - History and Security of Pivotal Regions (6 hours).

 Students will take at least two courses on the history of regions of central importance to international affairs.
-These courses may focus, for example, on East Asia (HIST 850), Latin America (HIST 851), the Middle East (HIST 852), Russia and Central Asia (HIST 853), or India and South Asia (HIST 854), or Modern Africa (HIST 855).
+These courses may focus, for example, on East Asia (HIST 850), Latin America (HIST 851), the Middle East (HIST 852), Russia and Central Asia (HIST 853), India and South Asia (HIST 854), or Modern Africa (HIST 855).